shmcminn/au-datajour-fall25/README.md

 ##### Assignment grading scale

-* A: publishable with minimal edits
+* A: publishable with minimal edits (spelling, grammar and AP style count)
 * B: publishable with significant edits
 	* You cannot get more than a B on an assignment if there are any factual errors.
 * C: would need reporter’s revision to be published